-One of 12 ongoing American Express transfer bonuses is a transfer bonus for transferring Membership Rewards points to Marriott Bonvoy.
-Typically, points transfer from Amex to Marriott at a 1:1 rate.
-For this promotion, you'll get 1.2 Marriott points for every 1 Membership Rewards point after the 20% bonus.
+Typically, you can transfer Amex points to Marriott at a 1:1 rate.
+But for this promotion, you'll get 1,250 Marriott points for every 1,000 Membership Rewards points after the 25% transfer bonus.

-As you'll see below, that's not the best deal, but this offer may still be worth taking advantage of in certain cases.
+That's not the best deal, but this offer may still be worth taking advantage of in certain cases.
+Let's look at when it makes sense, in case you want to make use of this transfer bonus before it ends soon.

-- Get 1,200 Marriott Bonvoy points per 1,000 Amex Membership Reward points transferred
+- Get 1,250 Marriott Bonvoy® points per 1,000 Amex Membership Reward points transferred.

-- Amex notes that transfers may take 5 days.
-However, AwardWallet points transfer tracking shows that a 1-hour transfer time is now typical.
+- Amex notes that transfers may take five days.
+However, recent data points from AwardWallet points transfer tracking show that a 1-hour transfer time is now typical.

-- This transfer bonus only appears when users log in.
-So, it's possible that this transfer bonus is targeted.
+- This transfer bonus only appears when users log in, so this transfer bonus may be targeted.

-However, transferring points can make sense depending on your situation.
-If you have an immediate need for Marriott points—or are using your Marriott points for very high value—it can make sense to take advantage of this promotion.
-Just make sure to do the math to see if it makes more sense to book with cash or use points through Amex Travel instead.
+However, transferring Amex points to Marriott can make sense, depending on your situation.
+If you have an immediate need for Marriott points — or routinely use your Marriott points for very high value — it can make sense to take advantage of this promotion.
+Just do the math to determine if it makes more sense to book with cash, buy Marriott points, or use points through Amex Travel instead.

 Earn Marriott Bonvoy Points Through Credit Card Bonuses

-If you need more Marriott Bonvoy points, there are plenty of ways to do so through credit cards.
+If you need more Marriott Bonvoy points, there are plenty of ways to do so through co-brand Marriott credit cards.
 You can currently earn:

-This is not the only transfer bonus happening right now.
-Here are the others:
+This Amex-to-Marriott transfer bonus is not the only transfer bonus happening right now.
+Here's the list of current transfer bonuses:

 Our Take

 We love American Express Membership Rewards for their value and versatility.
-But at a 1:1 base transfer rate, it rarely makes sense to transfer points to Marriott Bonvoy.
-And even with a 20% bonus, it still doesn't make sense for most cardmembers to transfer their valuable Membership Rewards points to Marriott.
+But at a 1:1 base transfer rate, it rarely makes sense to transfer Amex points to Marriott Bonvoy.
+And even with a 25% bonus, it still doesn't make sense for most Card Members to transfer their valuable Membership Rewards points to Marriott.

-With that said, this promotion helps sweeten the pot if you need to top off your Marriott account for a redemption.
+With that said, this promotion helps sweeten the pot if you need to top off your Marriott account for an upcoming redemption.
+Just keep in mind it's only available for a short time, through March 21, 2025.

 Will you utilize this Marriott transfer bonus?

-For rates and fees of the cards mentioned in this post, please visit the following links: Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees)
+For rates and fees of the cards mentioned in this post, please visit the following links: Marriott Bonvoy Brilliant® American Express® Card (Rates & Fees), Marriott Bonvoy Bevy® American Express® Card (Rates & Fees), and Marriott Bonvoy Business® American Express® Card (Rates & Fees)

 The comments on this page are not provided, reviewed, or otherwise approved by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.